open-source-firmware/flat-image-tree/source/chapter2-source-file-format.rst

 _`FIT Algorithm`:

 algo
-    Algorithm name.
-Supported algoriths and their value sizes are shown below.
+    :index:`Algorithm` name.
+Supported algorithms and their value sizes are shown below.
 Note that the hash is specified separately from the signing algorithm, so it is possible to mix and match any SHA algorithm with any signing algorithm.
 The size of the signature relates to the signing algorithm, not the hash, since it is the hash that is signed.

     ==================== ============ =========================================
     Sub-image type       Size (bytes) Meaning